whatisnuclear/website/about.md

 as an improvement in many aspects over current energy sources.
 Someday, we may be able to run the planet purely on solar power or fusion, but until then, we consider nuclear fission to be the energy source with the best capacity to produce world-scale energy responsibly.
-This website is built entirely by volunteers.
-We have no funding and no ads.
+From 2006 to March 2025, this website was built entirely by volunteers.
+In March 2025 What is Nuclear, LLC was incorporated to manage and expand its value.

 ## Philosophy